michmzr/michmzr.github.io/_posts/2023-02-15-pocket-stats-analytics-app-get-pocket-api.md

 key: lang-en
 ---

 I am a person who likes to motivate myself through figures and compare my results with others.
-By the way I'm a geek, I spend most of my time on the Internet.
-I subscribe to a dozen newsletters, read the RSS feeds of dozens of blogs, browse social media like LinkedIn and Twitter regularly.
+I spend most of my time on the Internet.
+I subscribe a dozen newsletters, read the RSS feeds of dozens of blogs, browse social media like LinkedIn and Twitter regularly.
 Every day there are a lot of links to sites, documents, tools I want to familiarize myself with.

-I use a simple app for this - [GetPocket](https://getpocket.com/)
+I use app  [GetPocket](https://getpocket.com/) to track link to read later.
 It supports android, ios, web, has plugins for browsers.
 It simply works.
 I click on "save to pocket" and the link is added to the "to read" list in the app.
 At my leisure, I browse the links, archive, mark the most interesting passages, save the links to "favorites".
 And so I have been using it for almost 11 years now.
 I really miss the ability to preview my statistics, e.g. how many links I have reviewed today, how many links I have since reviewed, how many I have added today, etc. etc.

-Only 5% and 1% of the most active users get a nice annualy report.
-I feel out a year ago and I wasn't able to see how many I read, which tags are the most popular.
-I am not able to compare with friends. :/
+Only 5% and 1% of the most active users get a nice annual report :/

-The developers have released a REST API - https://getpocket.com/developer/docs/overview.
-I got together with about 2 years to write a simple application to generate statistics.
-I got together and in a dozen hours wrote a simple CLI Spring bot application with a database - MongoDB.
+The developers have released a REST API - [https://getpocket.com/developer/docs/overview](https://getpocket.com/developer/docs/overview).
+I decided to create a side project application and solve my problem with no stats dashboard in GetPocket.
+I created a simple CLI Spring boot application with a database - MongoDB.
 Plus a simple Jupyter Notebook to generate charts and tables.

 Why such a technology stack?
-I work with Java and spring boot on a daily basis, I know these tools, I know how to build an application quickly.
+I work with Java and spring boot on a daily basis, I know these tools and I know how to build an application quickly.
 The plan is to build a UI and make the application available for multi-user use.
 If you would be interested in using such an application, please give me a supportive comment ;) It is more pleasant to create something if I know it will be used.

-You can find the application code on my github: https://github.com/michmzr/PocketStats
+You can find the application code on my github: [https://github.com/michmzr/PocketStats](https://github.com/michmzr/PocketStats)

 ## Authorization and authentification with Pocket API
-In order to use PocketAPI then I first had to create the application using https://getpocket.com/developer/apps/new.
+In order to use PocketAPI then I first had to create the application using [https://getpocket.com/developer/apps/new](https://github.com/michmzr/PocketStats).
 If you want to fire up the application locally, you will also have to do the same.

 This is what the configuration looks like in my case:
 ![](../assets/images/posts/pocket-stats-part1/screen_get_pocket_new_app.png)